Rapport leadership training involves remembering people and engaging in active listening.

 HOT: Contact each person and arrange to meet for coffee or a more formal meeting.
 Or drop in with the information he/she has requested from you.
 Or ask for the information you need from them.
 Remember, if you are supplying information personal delivery makes a good impression.

-WARM: Write a letter or email to each person, reminding him/her where you met and what you talked about (actually what THEY talked about is better).
+WARM: For rapport leadership training, write a letter or email to each person, reminding him/her where you met and what you talked about (actually what THEY talked about is better).
 Make sure your message talks about him/her and, if you do mention what you offer, make sure you write from their point of view and highlight the benefits your service or product provides.
+See below for an example.

 By the way – because everyone uses email these days, you really stand out if you send a personally written letter.
 Plus you don’t have to be concerned about whether or not your email will get through their spam filtering system.